EduardPDB/ship-wars/README.md

 This is a multiplayer ship wars games.
-Here is the link where you can play it: http://shipwars.great-site.net
+Here is the link where you can play it: http://shipwars.great-site.net This is not fully optimized for mobile (it can be played on a mobile, but its a bit harder to place the ships)

 This was made with php, mysql, html, css and javascript.
 No framework has been used for this project and I have created an MVC system that uses OOP that handles the API requests.